• Survey of Rural Challenges

 By Paula Jensen

-A group of smiling people around a dinner table
+group of volunteers sitting at a table

 By Becky McCray